 The back-end server receives each user-filled formatted notification.
-All explicit information joins together to produce an update of the obstacles' list contained into the MEP database("public.obstacle" table).
+All explicit information join together to produce an update of the obstacles list contained into the MEP database ("public.obstacle" table).

 Users' notifications express fundamental information about the paths' accessibility which cannot be extracted directly from the implicit data collection conveyed by the MEP-Traces application.
-The completeness and soundness of information drifts directly from this additional data.
-All the information about the accessibility level of a particular path come from this process: once the condition of the area is known, i.e., the ground, the position of the steps and/or the poles, etc., it is possible to decide how to classify the given path in an accessibility scale.
+The completeness and soundness of information drifts directly from this additional data: once the condition of the area is known, i.e., the ground, the position of the steps and/or the poles, etc., it is possible to decide how to classify the given area in an accessibility scale.
 Using such kind of information, the users are served with the best possible path based on their disability.

-The entire knowledge discovery process relies on this two kind of data collections, i.e., "implicit" and "explicit" data, representing the minimum fragment of information to reconstruct cities' accessibility levels.
+The entire knowledge discovery process relies on this two kind of data collections, i.e., "implicit" and "explicit", representing the minimum fragment of information to reconstruct cities' accessibility levels.